 The term public meeting is used as an umbrella term for all types of meetings including but not limited to public hearings, open houses, or workshops.
 SDGFP uses a variety of public meeting formats designed to be accessible by all members of the public and to provide meaningful opportunities for public involvement.
-Two formal involvement opportunities are the Regional Advisory Panels and through the SDGFP Commission.
 As part of the rule setting process, the SDGFP Commission formally holds a public hearing at each meeting where it takes public testimony regarding pending matters, including but not limited to Canada goose management.
-In addition to the public hearing process, the Commission also reviews department management plan drafts, related public comments, and formally approves final plans.
-The SDGFP Division of Wildlife also has four Regional Advisory Panels, which meet to share information and receive feedback from wildlife stakeholders.
-Panels typically consist of around eight members.
-Members to the panels are selected, with selection designed to be representative of the stakeholders in their respective regions.
+In addition to the public hearing process, the Commission also reviews department action plan drafts, related public comments, and formally approves final action plans.

 In addition to these formal involvement opportunities, SDGFP provides informal opportunities for public participation.
-In an effort to ensure accessibility to all interested individuals, multiple regional open houses are held each year in different locations and at various times to provide for maximum participation.
-These open houses are advertised to the public through a variety of outlets, and are designed to both inform the public about specific topics (e.g., Canada goose population, season dates, units, etc.) and to gather input and feedback from the public.
+To ensure accessibility to all interested individuals, multiple regional open houses are held each year in different locations and at various times to provide for maximum participation.
+These open houses are advertised to the public through a variety of outlets and are designed to both inform the public about specific topics (e.g., Canada goose population, season dates, units, etc.) and to gather input and feedback from the public.
 Canada goose planning meetings and working groups are also used to inform and collect input from targeted stakeholders and groups regarding Canada goose populations and season recommendations.
 Each given situation is different and each approach to a specific challenge is unique, therefore public involvement strategies use a variety of techniques to encourage all citizens to actively participate.